 Preparation

 In a large bowl, combine the sliced peaches, brown sugar, cinnamon, nutmeg, lime juice, lime zest, and flour or cornstarch.
-Mix thoroughly to coat the peach slices evenly.
+Mix well to evenly coat the peach slices.

-Transfer the mixture into a 9x13 baking dish and bake for about 10 minutes.
+Transfer the mixture to a 9x13-inch baking dish and bake for about 10 minutes, just until the fruit starts to release its juices.

-Once baked, reserve ¼ cup of the juice to use in the topping dough
+After baking, carefully reserve ¼ cup of the peach juice—you’ll use it in the crisp topping.

-In a large mixing bowl, combine flour, brown sugar, white sugar, baking powder, and salt.
+In a separate large mixing bowl, combine the flour, brown sugar, white sugar, baking powder, and salt.
+This will form the base of your crumbly, buttery topping.

-Pour in the reserved ¼ cup of peach juice and mix until the dough comes together
+Next, pour in the reserved ¼ cup of peach juice and mix until the dough just comes together.
+It should still be a little crumbly but hold its shape when pressed.

-Sprinkle the cinnamon-sugar mixture you set aside earlier over the entire dish.
+Sprinkle the cinnamon-sugar mixture you set aside earlier over the entire top for extra flavor and a golden finish.

-Return the baking dish to the oven and bake for approximately 40 minutes, or until the topping is golden brown and the peach filling is bubbly
+Return the dish to the oven and bake for about 40 minutes, or until the topping is golden brown and the peach filling is bubbling around the edges.

 Ingredients: